 - One US study showed the incidence and prevalence of dermatomyositis to be 1.4 and 5.8 cases per 100,000 people respectively, with female preponderance and a higher prevalence among older age groups.

 - For polymyositis, the incidence was 3.8 and the prevalence 9.7 per 100,000 people.
 However, polymyositis may have been over-diagnosed because not all studies were based on diagnostic muscle biopsies..

 - There is an inflammatory myopathy with onset over weeks or months and steady progression.

 - Diffuse weakness in the proximal muscles develops.

-- Proximal myopathy causes difficulty rising from a low chair, climbing steps, lifting objects and combing hair.
-Fatigue, myalgia, and muscle cramps may also be present.
+- Proximal myopathy causes difficulty rising from a low chair, climbing stairs , lifting objects and combing hair.
+Fatigue, myalgia and muscle cramps may also be present.

 - Pharyngeal weakness causes dysphagia.